The Ultimate Roundup of the 50 Cutest Dog Breeds as Puppies

 Cute dog #10: German shorthaired pointer

-Their hunting heritage means they love tracking down furred or feathered prey, and you’ll know when they spot something like a rabbit because they use their bodies and tail to point and lift one foot off the ground to signal they have something in their sight.
+This German dog breed’s hunting heritage means these pups love tracking down furred or feathered prey, and you’ll know when they spot something like a rabbit because they use their bodies and tail to point and lift one foot off the ground to signal they have something in their sight.
 Even puppies who have never hunted are known to do this.
 But if hunting isn’t your bag be prepared to make this pup your new running or hiking partner because the high-energy GSP won’t be satisfied with brief walks.
 We can all agree puppies are adorable, but the age when puppies are the cutest might be later than you think.

 Cute dog #11: Boxer